adrianfaciu/adrianfaciu.dev/content/pages/talks.md

 Sometimes I present at smaller events, I've been invited to a few podcasts or hosted a few workshops:

+- Beyond Copy-Paste: Understanding LLMs and Making Them Work for You @ tim.js meetup
 - Dependency management in modern web projects @ tim.js meetup
 - Developer friendly code: practical tips for readability @ tim.js meetup
 - How to be a senior developer @ All-Stack Hangout